 LGBTQ+ Faculty & Staff Affinity

 IN THE COMMUNITY

+This year field is engaging parents as well as students in our community with opportunities for learning and growth together including book club, and monthly conversations on race, lead by our head of school and Dean of Community and Culture.
 Just as important as promoting on-campus diversity, equity, and inclusion education is engaging in off-campus discussions with other students and adults—listening to varying perspectives and learning from each other.
 For the past 10 years, The Field School has sent a contingent of students and faculty to the National Association of Independent Schools’ annual Student Diversity Leadership Conference (SDLC) and People of Color Conference (PoCC).
 Each time, students and faculty return with a critical eye for how Field creates an equitable and inclusive community.